icambron/tinyblogofdoom/README.md

  - HTML chrome using [Haml](http://haml-lang.com/).
 See the `/views` directory.
  - CSS using [Sass](http://sass-lang.com/).
  - Deploy to Heroku.
 Just commit and push
- - Tinyblog can be run locally with `shotgun config.ru`
+ - Tinyblog can be run locally with `foreman start`
  - Comments using [Disqus](http://disqus.com/).
 Just set the environment variable DISQUS_NAME to your username.

 ##How to use##

  1. Get the code: `git clone git@github.com:icambron/tinyblogofdoom.git`
- 2. Make you have some basics: `gem install shotgun bundler`
+ 2. Make you have some basics: `gem install foreman bundler`
  3. Install the dependencies: `bundle install`
  4. Launch it: `foreman start`